Industrial-Strength Evolutionary Computation for .NET 4.x

 C#, F#, IronPython, IronRuby, VB.NET and so on.
 I will also be keeping my eye out for other juicy plums that will integrate nicely with this software.
 In fact,

 ECJ has a sibling project for "Multi-Agent Simulation of Neighborhoods, or Networks (or something)" (aka MASON) that fits the bill perfectly ("sheesh", I must be out of my freaking mind!).
-And integration with
+And integration

-yes-braner.
+research platforms seems like a yes-braner.
 But there are also many other interesting possibilities.

 NOTE: This software is a central feature in a much larger development picture that is partially laid out in the